Unsupervised Video Domain Adaptation for Action Recognition: A Disentanglement Perspective: Introduction

 To the best of our knowledge, this is the first work that tackles the challenging video-based UDA from a domain disentanglement view.
 We conduct extensive experiments on popular benchmarks (UCF-HMDB, Jester, Epic-Kitchens) and the results show that \textit{TranSVAE} consistently outperforms previous state-of-the-art methods by large margins.
 We also conduct comprehensive ablation studies and disentanglement analyses to verify the effectiveness of the latent factor decoupling.
+The main contribution of the paper is summarized as follows: \begin{itemize} \item We provide a generative perspective on solving video-based UDA problems.
+We develop a generative graphical model for the cross-domain video generation process and propose to utilize the sequential VAE as the base generative model. \item Based on the above generative view, we propose a \textit{TranSVAE} framework for video-based UDA.
+By developing four constraints on the latent factors to enable disentanglement to benefit adaptation, the proposed framework is capable of handling the cross-domain divergence from both spatial and temporal levels. \item We conduct extensive experiments on several benchmark datasets to verify the effectiveness of \textit{TranSVAE}.
+A comprehensive ablation study also demonstrates the positive effect of each loss term on video domain adaptation. \end{itemize}